slamora/brackets-wiki/CodeMirror-v3-integration.md

 * Motion of rule list when horizontally resizing window lags
 * Widget loses focus when scrolled off (probably gets removed from display list)

-**Stuff that seems to work:**
-* Drag auto-scrolling across an inline editor seems to be pretty good

 **Stuff to test:**
 * Middle mouse button